 Since the ingredients are so few it pays to use the best available.
 I am going to give you a few options to play with!

 What beef cut is best for Stroganoff – I like using Sirloin or Rump steak in this recipe as they stay tender while cooking fast and they are relatively lean.
 The best way to get even and thin steak strips is to partially freeze the steak.
 Use a sharp knife to cut into strips and remove all visible fat.
 Avoid using cheaper cuts like braising steak in this recipe – they are best suited to long and slow cooking in casseroles and stews.
+You can also use lean pork such as tenderloin which is slightly cheaper and very lean!

 Which mushrooms should I use?
 I like using chestnut (crimini) mushrooms, but you can also use white button mushrooms or mix things up a bit and add some shiitake mushrooms (with the stalk removed).
 Don’t slice the mushrooms too thinly – if the are small then just cut them in half.

-Tips for Best Stroganoff
+Tips for THE Best Stroganoff

 This is such an easy recipe, it’s hard to get it wrong.
 The one tip I have is to quickly sear the beef first, allowing it to brown in a hot pan for about half a minute.